kscummings/15.S60_2022/5_advanced_deep_learning/README.md

-# # Lecture 4
+# Lecture 5

+This session is divided in 4 parts:
+- Part 1: Review on NNs and Extended Notions on CNNs
+- Part 2: Tutorial on Transfer Learning for Computer Vision using Keras
+- Part 3: Sequential Tasks and Recurrent Neural Networks
+- Part 4: Advanced Deep Learning Concepts and Buzzwords

-For this session we will work in  a Colab notebook.
-Follow this [link](https://colab.research.google.com/drive/1abnkCeDxtwQPqauK7XjxrI6ewZesPjzv?usp=sharing) to open the notebook.
-After that, please save a copy in your own drive so y ou can follow the class and make modificatios.
+For part 2, we will use a Google Colab notebook.
+Follow this [link](https://colab.research.google.com/drive/1oQo5IsO4C6xBb6EFoaoinmYqvj1pg62I?usp=sharing) to open the notebook.
+After that, please save a copy in your own drive so you can follow the class and make modifications.

-# Preassignment 4

-As preassingment for session 4, we'll make sure we can open and execute a notebook in Google Colab.

-Google Colab is a user interface to execute Python code.
-It is extremely similar to Jupyter Notebook , except that it is online and runs on GPUs, for free!

-Please go to [this link](https://colab.research.google.com/drive/1rmKQP4JJH3RHD2k9vsYTeM_S5nj2fM4d?usp=sharing) link and make a copy of this repository to your Google drive.
-For that, please follow the instructions carefully.

-Then check you can execute cells as instructed, and upload a screenshot to Canvas of the requested cells.
+We suggest to run a few cells before hand to make sure the notebook compiles on your browser.

+# Lucky you!
+There is no preassignment for this session!
+Please just make sure the notebook works and feel free to skim through it before hand :)

-See you on Thursday!
+See you on Tuesday!

 ### Questions?

-Please email me (Patricio)  at foncea@mit.edu for any questions about this session or the preassignment.
+Please email Léonard at leobix@mit.edu for any questions about this session.

+### Homework

+We will release the homework at the end of the session.
+You will have to implement your own transfer learning workflow to classify bird pictures.
+Oh what exciting!